cyse3/seminars/content/privacy-policy.md

 ## Who we are

-Cyber Security Seminar Series (CySe<sup>3</sup>) organises a series of seminars with presenters from across prestigious UK universities
+Cyber Security & Resilience Seminar Series (CySe<sup>3</sup>) organises a series of seminars with presenters from across prestigious UK universities

 ## Media